vistra-muniagg/List-Management-Tool/README.md

 `Filtering` - the process of removing ineligible accounts from any lists relevant to a mailing.\
 `Status` - label desribing the eligibility of an account `Home Tab` - the worksheet on the waterfall named HOME.
 Contains pivot tables, summaries, and configuration data for the waterfall.\
 `Filter Tab` - the worksheet on the waterfall named FILTER.
-Contains a standardized dataset for the mailing, containing each account and various fields describing its status
+Contains a standardized dataset for the mailing, containing each account and various fields describing its status.\
+`Geocoding` - the process of translating an address to a geographic location.\
 `Mapping` - the process of geocoding addresses and using the results to determine eligibility

 ## Utilities